FonduAI/awesome-prompt-injection/README.md

 - [Adversarial Prompting](https://www.promptingguide.ai/risks/adversarial/) - A guide on the various types of adversarial prompting and ways to mitigate them.
 - [Don't you (forget NLP): Prompt injection with control characters in ChatGPT](https://dropbox.tech/machine-learning/prompt-injection-with-control-characters-openai-chatgpt-llm) - A look into how to achieve prompt injection from control characters from Dropbox.
 - [Testing the Limits of Prompt Injection Defence](https://blog.fondu.ai/posts/prompt-injection-defence/) - A practical discussion about the unique complexities of securing LLMs from prompt injection attacks.
+- [Synthetic Recollections - A Case Study in Prompt Injection for ReAct LLM Agents](https://labs.withsecure.com/publications/llm-agent-prompt-injection) - A practical scenario showing how prompt injection can be used to hi-jack the ReAct loop used by LLM agents to inject forged thoughts and associated observations into the LLM context, thus altering the intended behavior.

 ## Tutorials

 - [Prompt Injection](https://learnprompting.org/docs/prompt_hacking/injection) - Prompt Injection tutorial from Learn Prompting.
 - [AI Read Teaming from Google](https://services.google.com/fh/files/blogs/google_ai_red_team_digital_final.pdf) - Google's red team walkthrough of hacking AI systems.
+- [Prompt Injection in LLM Agents (ReAct, Langchain)](https://www.youtube.com/watch?v=43qfHaKh0Xk) - Theory and hands-on lab on prompt injection against Langchain ReAct agents

 ## Research Papers